- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

 - — Very Low in Saturated Fat & Sodium

-- — Rich in Manganese & Dietary Fiber
+- — Rich in Manganese, Dietary Fiber, Folate, Magnesium, and Phosphorus

 Quinoa seeds are so good for you that they have become recognized as a superfood.
 Organic Royal White Quinoa from Food To Live is a fantastic addition to any dietary plan because it’s extremely nutritious and safe to eat for everyone.

 Note that despite being classed as a whole grain, quinoa isn’t a grain.
 It’s a seed that falls into the category of pseudo-grains.
 Due to this, it can be used as an alternative to grains in many healthful meal plans.

 As the seed is gluten-free, quinoa cereal, flour, and pasta are safe to eat for the people suffering from Celiac disease or just willing to exclude gluten from their menu.
 However, this incredible food does contain some proteins that are similar in composition to gluten.
 This means that people with extreme food sensitivities must be careful.

-Quinoa hasn’t been included into the Paleo diet shortlist of completely healthy foods because some of the theoreticians behind this meal plan believed saponins in the seeds can fuel the inflammatory processes within the body.
-However, studies proved that this is not the case, so quinoa seeds can be included into the Paleo diet in moderation.
+Quinoa hasn’t been included in the Paleo diet shortlist of completely healthy foods because some of the theoreticians behind this meal plan believed saponins in the seeds can fuel the inflammatory processes within the body.
+However, studies proved that this is not the case, so quinoa seeds can be included in the Paleo diet in moderation.

 Most important benefits of this fantastic food include:

 - \Efficient weight management aid

 Quinoa is close to the best of grains when it comes to fiber content.
 A cup of cooked seeds contains about 25 grams of dietary fiber, which can help normalize your digestion and metabolism to help enhance your weight management program.

 - Boost of easily digestible proteins

 Many people wonder if quinoa is a carb, but it’s really not.
 It contains both carbohydrates and proteins, the latter of which is definitely more important.
 Quinoa is a complete protein, so it has all the essential amino acids the body needs.